 *Before you do any painting be sure that the piece is well sanded.
 If it was a bare wood project, you want to remove any rough edges.
 If the project was previously painted, you have to sand to give the new layers of paint something to hold onto.

 Start with your base coat.
 Some recommend to prime your piece first, especially if working with bare wood, but I’ve found either option provides good results.
 The main difference (I’ve found) is that you have some white from the primer peek through beneath your base coat, if you sand through that layer.
 This tutorial is done on a piece without primer.
-I usually do two coats of the base color.
 Be sure to paint all sides, including the underneath.
 Let it dry completely – usually overnight.
 Sand lightly with 320 grit.